 6.1 Conformance Targets

-This Reference Architecture Foundation is an abstract architectural description of Service Oriented Architecture, which means that it is especially difficult to construct conformance tests.
-In addition, conformance to an abstract architectural specification does not, by itself, guarantee any form of interoperability between multiple implementations.

-However, it is possible to decide whether or not a given architecture is conformant to an architectural description such as this one and, more specifically, if a particular architecture conforms with the principles of the RAF.
-This is the objective of the different concepts and models that are defined and used throughout the SOA-RAF as well as the ‘Architectural Implications’ sections covered at the end of the main sections above (sections 3.4, 4.1.4, 4.2.3, 4.3.6, 4.4.3, 5.1.4, 5.2.5, 5.3.7, and 5.4.5).
-Many of these sections contain formal conformance requirements (“MAY”, “MUST”, “SHOULD”) in accordance with [RFC 2119].
+This Reference Architecture Foundation is an abstract architectural description of Service Oriented Architecture.
+Being abstract, tests for conformance have the challenge of addressing adherence to principles rather than specifics such as prescribed syntax or coding conventions.
+The SOA-RAF sets out the SOA principles through the modeling of concepts and relationships that underpin what it means to use, realize, and own SOA-based systems and have such systems participate in a SOA ecosystem.
+The discussion of concepts and relationships that elaborate the SOA principles culminate in the ‘Architectural Implications’ sections at the end of the main sections above (sections 3.4, 4.1.4, 4.2.3, 4.3.6, 4.4.3, 5.1.4, 5.2.6, 5.3.7, and 5.4.5), where these sections contain formal conformance requirements (“MAY”, “MUST”, “SHOULD”) in accordance with [RFC 2119].

-We use the term SOA-RAF Target Architecture to identify the (typically concrete) architecture that may be considered as conforming to the abstract principles outlined in this document.
+In discussing conformance, we use the term SOA-RAF Target Architecture to identify the (typically concrete) architecture that may be considered as conforming to the abstract principles outlined in this document.

 SOA-RAF Target Architecture